 Smartphones have become a life necessity for millions worldwide.
 Whether it is buying music, paying credit cards, or transferring money to a friend, there are countless ways individuals can move around money by simply clicking or swiping on their phones.
 This can create a complex network of transactions which creates the perfect landscape for cybercriminals to set their traps.
 Daily transactions taking seconds due to faster payments and real-time payments may enable new avenues for fraudsters.

-FICO claims that since the UK introduction in 2008 of real-time payments, the UK has seen an increase of Authorised Pushed Payment (APP) Scams.
-Real-time payments make it easier and quicker for users to move money, including fraudsters, meaning that they need access to multiple bank accounts, making certain bank account frauds such as account takeover fraud, application fraud and the use of money mules particularly attractive.
+FICO claims that since the UK introduction of real-time payments in 2008, the UK has seen an increase in Authorised Pushed Payment (APP) Scams.
+Real-time payments make it easier and quicker for users to move money, including fraudsters, meaning that they need access to multiple bank accounts, making certain bank accounts frauds such as account takeover fraud, application fraud and the use of money mules, particularly attractive.

 Manage Your Passwords Better